NuGet/Home/implemented/2021/PackageSourceMapping.md

 - Package installation is operation based - If 3 projects are being restored during that operation, and all those projects have a dependency to `Newtonsoft.Json`, version `9.0.1`, in regular scenarios, only 1 project will *actually* download and install the package.
 The other projects will use the already installed version.
 - `.nupkg.metadata` - Each package installation directory contains a `.nupkg.metadata` file which signify that a package installation is complete.
 This is expected to be the last file written in the package directory.
 This file is *not* use during build.
 NuGet.Client writes the package source information inside this file.

+#### Package installation rules

+1. When the requested package is already installed in the global packages folder, no source look-up will happen.
+The package source mappings are irrelevant.
+1. When a source has no metadata, the default is *none*.
+1. When a package id needs to be downloaded, the [Package Source Mapping rules](#package-source-mapping-rules) apply.

 #### Package Source Mapping rules

 1. Two types of package patterns are supported: